-To assist in this assessment, the City Council has appointed a Historic Preservation Study Committee to review the intensive level historic and architectural survey.
+To assist in this assessment, the City Council appointed a Historic Preservation Study Committee to review the intensive level historic and architectural survey.
 The report includes a photographic inventory, historic research, and evaluation of the study area.
-After public input and discussion, the Committee will make recommendation about creating a historic district(s) to the City Council for consideration.
-The Historic Preservation Study Committee will start to meet in January and will conclude its recommendations to Council by May of 2021.
-The City Council will make the final determination on whether to create a historic district if recommended by the committee.
+The Historic Preservation Study Committee began meeting in January, adopted a preliminary report (below), and set a public hearing date of April 20, 2021.

 HISTORIC PRESERVATION STUDY COMMITTEE MEMBERS: